sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 	Bring in the all nations prop to discuss how outsiders could participate in blessings.

 If you want to be blessed under the old covenant with that seed of Abraham, you have to keep the law.
 But when Paul is talking about the seed or children of Abraham, he isn't talking about the Old Covenant or the law.
 Because to be a part of that required circumcision to become a proselite.
 He isn't talking about that kind of "Child of Abraham".
 If you want to be blessed with Abraham under the new covenant, faith is your only ticket.
 Under the Old Covenant, one had to become a proselite to be blessed with Israel.
 But under the New Covenant, one required faith to be blessed with Abraham.
+God was opening up the possibility of others from outside of Israel

 The Corinthian church, much like the Galation church, had a mix of Jews and Gentiles.
 And the gifts of the spirit were poured out on both, quite irrespectively of whether they were physically circumcised or not.
 To partake in the blessings of the Bride (the children of Abraham), it wasn't enough to be a descendant of Abraham.
 Faith was required.
 God allowed the outsiders (the Gentiles) to partake in these blessings of Abraham (without being circumcised) to help illustrate this point.